TIBCOSoftware/snappydata/docs/install/building_from_source.md

 To import into IntelliJ IDEA:

-* Upgrade IntelliJ IDEA to version 2016.x, including the latest Scala plug-in.
-Older versions (pre 14.x) have trouble dealing with Scala code, particularly some of the code in Spark.
-Ensure JDK 8 is installed and IDEA can find it (either in PATH or via *JAVA_HOME*).
+- Update Intellij to the latest 16.x version, including the latest Scala plugin.
+Older versions have trouble dealing with scala code particularly some of the code in Spark.
+Newer versions have trouble running tests with gradle import since they do not honour the build output directory as set in gradle.
+Ensure JDK 8 is installed and IDEA can find it (either in PATH or via JAVA_HOME).

+- Increase the `Xmx` to 2g or more (4g, if possible) in the **IDEA global vmoptions** (in product bin directory, files named **idea64.vmoptions** for 64-bit and **idea.vmoptions** for 32-bit).

+- If using Java 8 release 144 or later, also add **-Djdk.util.zip.ensureTrailingSlash=false** to the **global vmoptions** file to fix an [IDEA issue](https://intellij-support.jetbrains.com/hc/en-us/community/posts/115000754864--SOLVED-No-default-file-and-code-templates).

 * Increase the available JVM heap size for IDEA.
-Open bin/idea64.vmoptions (assuming 64-bit JVM) and increase `-Xmx` option to be something like *-Xmx2g* for comfortable use.
+Open **bin/idea64.vmoptions** (assuming 64-bit JVM) and increase `-Xmx` option to be something like **-Xmx2g** for comfortable use.

 * Select **Import Project**, and then select the SnappyData directory.
 Use external Gradle import.
-Clear the **Create separate module per source set** option, while other options can continue with the default .
+Click Next in the following screen.
+Clear the **Create separate module per source set** option, while other options can continue with the default.
 Click **Next** in the following screens.<br/>

 	!!!
 Note